synkyria/synkyria.github.io/how-to-read/index.md

----
-title: How to Read Synkyria
+#How to Read Synkyria
-subtitle: Orientation guide for first-time readers
+**Orientation guide for first-time readers
 ---

 Synkyria is not a single paper or a closed theory.